pnnl/tesp/doc/demonstrations/gld_modifier.rst

 Adding Solar and Storage
 ------------------------

 Now that we have a house and a billing meter, we can add solar and storage to it.
-In order for GridLAB-D to parse the relationship between the house, rooftop solar, and behind-the-meter energy storage correctly, and allow us to individually manage and meter each object, the parent/child hierarchy would be as follows:
+In order for GridLAB-D to parse the relationship between the house, rooftop solar, and behind-the-meter energy storage correctly, and allow us to individually manage and meter each object, the parent/child hierarchy would be as follows

 * Customer Billing Meter
     * House Meter